Mazda diesel engines: 2005 (2.0 MZR-CD)

-RF 2007 (2.0 MZR-CD)
+2007 (2.0 MZR-CD)

 Slightly detuned 103 kW at 3500 rpm and 330 Nm at 2000 rpm) version of RF 2005 engine was introduced in November 2007's second generation Mazda 6.
 Newly calibrated powertrain control module mapping resulted in better drivability, fuel efficiency and emission performance.
 This engine has changed layout of the intake/exhaust, with more efficient EGR cooler, better DPF and combined fuel consumption 5.6 L/100 km, less than its predecessor.

 Engine was mounted in (in order of appearance):